 Organization is the Key

-Just as we mentioned in the shopping category, being organized can make or brake your sale.
-It really is a personal preference as to how much preparation you put into your sale.
+As mentioned in the shopping category, being organized can make or brake your sale.
+It is a personal preference as to how much preparation you put into your sale.
 You can be successful in a variety of ways.

 To start with, gather a variety of items.
 Some shoppers just drive by and see what you have in view; if the items they see don't look plentiful or pleasing, they may just drive right by.

 If your preparation time is limited and you just need to get rid of your compiled stuff, this is when you may elect to not price anything and just display it as nicely as possible.
 This means you always have to be front and center to give prices when a customer asks, but it does take some prep time off.
 If someone asks you what the price is, one tactic is to ask them in return, "What do you think it's worth."
 Be willing to barter since you don't have the item marked with a price.

 If you are the organized type, you should plan on spending a few days pricing the items you are putting out for sale.
 You can use:

 Another name for these types of sales is Rummage Sale